-Upon completion of a Certificate of Achievement, students will be prepared for entry-level clerical positions.
-The Associate in Applied Science Degree blends a mixture of college-level, technical, occupational, and/or baccalaureate-leading transferable courses.
+Upon completion of a Certificate of Achievement 32-34 credits, students will be prepared for entry-level clerical positions.
+The Associate in Applied Science Degree requires all the courses in the Certificate of Achievement plus additional courses to total 60 credits.
+It blends a mixture of college-level, technical, occupational, and/or baccalaureate-leading transferable courses.
 Upon completion, students have the flexibility to obtain employment or to transfer some courses directly to a four-year program.
-The following career-ladder program options are offered: